Rail Vikas Nigam

-Rail Vikas Nigam Limited is an Indian public sector undertaking which works as the construction arm of the Ministry of Railways for project implementation and transportation infrastructure development.
-It was incorporated in 2003 to meet the country's surging infrastructural requirements and to implement projects on a fast-track basis.
-It is a Category-I Miniratna CPSE and Public Sector Undertaking (PSU) under the administrative control of the Indian Ministry of Railways.
+Rail Vikas Nigam Limited (RVNL) is an Indian central Public Sector Undertaking (PSU) which works as the construction arm of the Ministry of Railways for project implementation and transportation infrastructure development.
+It was incorporated in 2003 to meet the country's surging infrastructural requirements and to implement projects on a fast-track basis as well as for creating a Railway equipment construction company.
+RVNL is a Navratna PSU in India under the administrative control of the Ministry of Railways, Government of India.

 The organization undertakes project execution from concept to commissioning and creates project-specific SPVs.
 RVNL’s mandate includes the mobilization of extra-budgetary resources (EBRs) through a mix of equity and debts via these SPVs.

-It is an offshoot of the implementation of National Rail Vikas Yojana (NRVY) announced from the ramparts of the Red Fort by the then Prime Minister, Shree Atal Bihari Vajpayee, during the Independence Day speech on 15 August 2002.
-NRVY was formally launched by the Hon’ble PM on 26 December 2002 to bridge rail infrastructure deficit.
-RVNL came into being on 24 January 2003.
-RVNL initiated its IPO on 29 March 2019 and became listed on 11 April 2019.

-RVNL Tagline

-The 3 pillars of RVNL are: Quality, Speed & Transparency.